About

 Teaching

-I served as a teaching assistant every semester I was at Brown University, sometimes even during semesters I wasn't enrolled.
-Semesters marked with an asterisk (*) denote a Head Teaching Assistant role.
+I served as a teaching assistant every semester I was at Brown University, sometimes even during semesters I wasn't enrolled. denotes a Head Teaching Assistant role.

 Fall 2021